1.

 Explanation:D) Wash the pRBC product prior to giving the transfusion

-IgA is concentrated mostly in the mucosal secretions and is believed to be important in the immune function of the mucosal barrier.
+IgA is concentrated mostly in mucosal secretions and is believed to be important in the immune function of the mucosal barrier.

 A minority of IgA-deficient individuals are symptomatic.
 These patients may develop recurrent sinopulmonary infections, autoimmune disorders, gastrointestinal disorders, allergic diseases and rare anaphylactic reactions to blood products.